-The global combined demand of all biodegradable plastics (PLA, Starch basedplastics, PHA and all other combined together) in 2018 was estimated to be around 631 kilo tons, with PLA leading the consumption with more than 42.7%market share.
+The global combined demand of all biodegradable plastics (PLA, Starch based plastics, PHA and all other combined together) in 2018 was estimated to be around 631 kilo tons, with PLA leading the consumption with more than 42.7%market shares.
 Starch based plastic followed with 42% market share, while the third biggest biodegradable plastic was PHA with a market share of around 2.3%.
-All other types of biodegradable resins like Polycaprolactone (PCL), PolybutyleneSuccinate (PBS), and Regenerated Cellulose resin together trailed with a shareof 4.8%.
-All others biodegradable plastics accounted for around 8.3% of the total demand in 2018.
+All other types of biodegradable resins like Polycaprolactone (PCL), polybutylene succinate (PBS), and Regenerated Cellulose resin together trailed with a share of 4.8%.
+All other biodegradable plastics accounted for around 8.3% of the total demand in 2018.

-The Western Europe, USA and Japan have the advantage of technology and regulations while in China it is the move towards minimizing the export dependency and also on account lower cost of production.
+Western Europe, USA and Japan have the advantage of technology and regulations while in China it is the move towards minimizing the export dependency and also on account of lower cost of production.
 The additions of PLA, starch based plastic and other capacities are not likely to cause a significant decline in operating rates as strong growth from China and Europe will push the utilisation rates higher for all major export oriented plants.
-Some of the Chinese companies produce most of biodegradable polymers only after receiving the order.
-Historically the demand has not outstripped the capacity additions; however during the forecast period there may be surplus capacity, if all the announced projects are online as decided.
+Some of the Chinese companies produce most of the biodegradable polymers only after receiving the order.
+Historically the demand has not outstripped the capacity additions; however, during the forecast period, there may be surplus capacity, if all the announced projects are online as decided.